agilecreativity/ebook_renamer/README.md

 ### Why do I wrote this gem

-Almost alwasy when I purchase a new ebooks (or download them from the internet) they always came with the bad name.
-I really like the meaningful name to the file that I have.
-This make it easy to search for them and give you the context to the content of the file.
+Almost always when I purchase an ebook (or download a file from the internet) it always came with the bad name.
+I really like the meaningful name to the file that I have and really hate to rename them manually.

-I wrote this gem just to make it possible to rename in bulk and recursively.
+I wrote this gem just to make it easy to rename the files in bulk and recursively.

-This gem will rename any ebook files (currently only pdf, epub, mobi) using the available meta-data that embedded within the ebook.
+This gem will rename any ebook files (pdf, epub, mobi) using the available meta-data that embedded within them.

 So if you don't like to spend time renaming them manually then this gem is for you.

+### How the file is renamed

+The file will be renamed using the following format `<title>.by.<author(s)>`.`<extension>`

+Also the final file name will be sanitized e.g. any multiple occurence of special characters will be replace by one dot `.`.

+For example if the meta-data of the ebook contain the title `Start with Why: How Grate Leader Inspire Everyone to Take Action` and the author is `Simon Sinek` then the output will be `Start.with.Why.How.Great.Leader.Inspire.Everyone.to.Take.Action.by.Simon.Sinek.pdf`
+Note that the `:` and one space before the word `How` is replaced with just one dot string.

 ### What you will need

 * You will need to install the [Calibre](http://www.calibre-ebook.com/) and [Calibre CLI](http://manual.calibre-ebook.com/cli/cli-index.html) on your OS.

-* This gem should work on OSX/Linux like system.
-It may work with Windows system but I can't confirm as I don't use windows for quite sometime now.
+* Linux or Mac OSX operating system

 ### Problems/Issues